momalab/e3/README.md

     encryption = tfhe # encryption library/scheme
     postfix = Ep # for encrypted constants >= 0
     postneg = En # for encrypted constants < 0
-    sizes = 8,16 # plaintext bit-sizes
+    sizes = 8 # plaintext bit-size
 }

 ```
 The configuration file we just wrote defines one encryption scheme to be used in the program: TFHE, which we named Secure.
 We can use any combination of encryption schemes, inclusive the same encryption scheme with different parameters.
 The type 'circuit' works on bit-level arithmetic.
 CGT automatically creates three template classes for this type: SecureUint, SecureInt, and SecureBool.
 They are equivalent to unsigned int, int, and bool.
-We also defined the sizes of plaintexts that we will use in the program (8 and 16 bits).
+We also defined the sizes of plaintexts that we will use in the program (8 bits).

 3. Now, let's write our program.
 Create a text file called 'main.cpp' in 'examples/hello_world' and add the following code:
 ```